Introduction to the MS-Windows Operating System

 III.
 Course (Catalog) Description

 Course presents theoretical and hands-on instruction using the Microsoft Windows operating system environment.
 Content includes customizing the environment, optimizing performance, managing file systems, optimizing disks, performing file and folder operations, evaluating system performance, exploring the Windows registry, using troubleshooting tools, enhancing the computer’s security, and evaluating installation issues.
+Recommended: CIS101 or CIS103 or comparable experience.

 IV.
 Learning Objectives